What happens when we are notified of the death of a Customer?

 We’ll advise the personal representative of our requirements to close the accounts and we’ll send the relevant forms of authority for completion and return.
 We’re also required to undertake Customer Due Diligence checks to comply with UK Money Laundering requirements and we’ll also need to see Identification and Address Verification documents for each personal representative.
 Once we receive all the required documents we’ll close the accounts and investments and release the funds usually within 10 working days.

 UK Residents - Where the value of the deceased assets held in their sole name is greater than £5,000 Probate may be required.
 At HSBC every case will be reviewed by one of our bereavement specialists and decisions will not be made solely on the value of the estate.
 If we’re notified of the death by a personal representative, either during a visit to one of our branches or by calling the Bereavement Support Team direct, we’ll be able to advise our requirements immediately and whether we need to see Grant of Probate or Grant of Letters of Administration (Letters of Confirmation in Scotland).

 Overseas Residents – Due to the differing probate and inheritance laws which may apply, where funds within all HSBC accounts exceed £10,000, we may require Grant of Probate issued by the Probate Registry of England and Wales.
-For amounts less than this we’ll require sight of any original documents issued by the appropriate Court in the country where the deceased was domiciled.
+For amounts less than this we’ll require sight of any original documents issued by the appropriate Court in the country/region where the deceased was domiciled.

 Accounts held with HSBC in the Channel Islands and Isle of Man